Anshula30/Assignment-2/README.md

 text(0,bp, labels=NULL, cex=.65, offset=25)
 box("outer")
 ```
+According to the above plot we found that Tornadoes were the leading reason for population health.
+Than we had some other events like heat, thunderstorm etc.

 Code Chunk-4, It shows the harm by the Event on the property and crop.
 ``` {r plot2,fig.height=15, fig.width=10,fig.align='right'}